 Cutting Costs for Widely Dispersed Teams

 You’re probably already social media savvy, but maybe your boss still doesn’t see the ROI or benefits.
 How do you get your management to buy-in?
-In a dated, but still applicable post on social media ROI, Nancy Kaplan shows how internal social media really does bring big dividends in terms of, well, dividends.
-As she writes:
+Nancy Kaplan talks about how internal social media really does bring big dividends in terms of, well, dividends.
+As she writes on her blog:

 “A recent Gallup study found that firms with engaged workforces have 2.6 times the earnings per share growth rate compared to their industry counterparts.
 And an Aberdeen Group study found that companies using Web 2.0 achieved an 18% boost in employee engagement.”

 Putting everything together accordingly reads like this: Web 2.0 = Engagement = Productivity = $$$.
 While Nancy’s post is not directly focused on corporate learning, she notes that one of the major benefits of internal social media use is its effect on streamlining operations, which can certainly be said for how social media can streamline knowledge uptake and act as an “exo-brain,” for the overworked employee.
 As an example, she notes that Cisco has cited the use of wikis in saving millions of dollars, by allowing “geographically dispersed staff [to] efficiently work on single documents, share ideas and comments, and decrease development time.”

 Choosing Wisely: How to Implement Social Media for Learning

 But it’s more than just having social media; you must choose the right platforms.
 Taking advantage of visual demonstration tools such as YouTube enables the learner to observe a process physically, as opposed to reading about it in a training guide.
 Following the observation, the learner can then actually practice the task, discuss it with peers on an online message board, and then seek feedback from a mentor through an online platform.